Overview

 Authorship Disputes

-Addressing authorship concerns including disputes over author contributions, inappropriate authorship claims, or omitted contributors.
+Resolving issues related to author contributions, inappropriate authorship listings, or omitted contributors.

 Undisclosed Conflicts of Interest

-Identifying and addressing undisclosed conflicts of interest that may compromise the integrity of research or the review process.
+Addressing situations where hidden conflicts may compromise the credibility of the research or the review process.

-When ethical issues arise, editors must follow established procedures, including consultation with ethics committees where applicable, and ensure corrective actions are taken when necessary.
+When ethical concerns arise, editors should follow established procedures, seek guidance from relevant committees when necessary, and ensure that appropriate actions are taken.

 Confidentiality